reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 tags: post
 ---

-*August 26, 2020 Update: Chrome 85 now supports the AVIF format and the link to the preview build of the Squoosh.app has been updated as it now fully support AVIF.*
+*August 26, 2020 Update: Chrome 85 now supports the AVIF format and the link to the preview build of the Squoosh.app has been updated as it now fully supports AVIF.*

 ## A More Optimal Image Format